canonical/platform-engineering-docs/onboarding/how-to/maintain-repo-settings-as-code.md

 3. The charm should most likely be public.
 4. "Codecov", "Jira Software + Github" and "Renovate" should be enabled.

-For other kinds of repositories (not charms), follow the same approach, skipping the template step.
+For other kinds of repositories (not charms), follow the same approach, but skip the template step.

 ## How to update repository settings